 Finding: Not Applicable.
 By definition, Oregon City does not have rural resource lands such as for agricultural or forest use within its city limits or UGB and therefore those goals are not applicable.
-The City finds these Goals are not applicable.

 To protect natural resources and conserve scenic and historic areas and open spaces.